|

 low-wage, lowskilled jobs, America has chosen to take full advantage

-all Americans, it will require adopting organizational work systems
+will require adopting organizational work systems that allow worker

 teams to operate with greater autonomy and accountability.
 These new

-organization and management cannot succeed without additional investments
+forms of organization and management cannot succeed without additional

-be better educated to fill new jobs and more flexible to respond to
+to fill new jobs and more flexible to respond to the changing

 knowledge and skill requirements of existing jobs.
 Meeting the challenge